PNWBNW/pnwxkd/README.md

 - SubDAO proposal voting and penalty system
 - Funds allocation and reward enforcement logic

+---

+## 🪙 Future Utility: The Xero Token

+The **Xero token** will be introduced in future phases as a programmable, pegged-value payroll token.

+- Designed as a **CBDC-style instrument**, pegged to local fiat currencies (e.g., USD, MXN, BRL)
+- Used as a **cross-border wage token** for Proven National Workers
+- Enables **stable-value payroll payouts** in a privacy-preserving manner
+- May be used for staking, DAO incentives, and remittance disbursement

+Governance of the Xero token will reside within the `pnwxkd` sidechain, with issuance and peg mechanics transparent and regulated by SubDAOs.

+---

 ## 🧠 Design Principles

-- ✅ Sovereign: Built using Cosmos SDK for full control
+- ✅ **Sovereign** — Full control and upgradeability using Cosmos SDK
-- 🔐 Privacy-Aware: Accepts and validates zk artifacts from Aleo
+- 🔐 **Privacy-Aware** — Accepts and validates zk artifacts from Aleo
-- 🔗 Interoperable: Designed to bridge across XRPL, Ethereum, Solana, and more
+- 🔗 **Interoperable** — Designed to bridge Aleo with XRPL, Ethereum, Solana, etc.
-- 📊 Transparent: On-chain audit support for zero-knowledge proofs
+- 📊 **Transparent** — On-chain audit logs and credential registries

+---

 ## 📄 Licensing

 This software is proprietary and owned by the Proven National Workers Foundation.
 Use of the name `Xero-Knowledge™` and any component of this software requires prior written approval.
 See `LICENSE.txt` and `COPYRIGHT.txt` for details.

+---

 ## ✉️ Contact